cda-tum/mqt-bench/docs/DevelopmentGuide.rst

 - `ruff <https://docs.astral.sh/ruff/>`_ -- an extremely fast Python linter and formatter, written in Rust.
 - `mypy <http://mypy-lang.org/>`_ -- a static type checker for Python code

-There are two ways of using these hooks:

-- You can install the hooks manually by running :code:`pre-commit install` in the project root directory.
+You can install the hooks manually by running :code:`pre-commit install` in the project root directory.
 The hooks will then be executed automatically when committing changes.

     .. code-block:: console